Best Small Business Loans for Women

 SBA loans

 Though not specifically reserved for women, SBA loans come with favorable interest rates and repayment terms since they’re backed by the U.S. Small Business Administration (SBA).
-These loans are generally best suited for business owners who can’t secure traditional financing.
+These loans are generally best suited for small business owners who can’t secure traditional financing.

 Here are the three most popular SBA loans:

 • SBA 7(a) loans: Up to $5,000,000 for general business expenses.
-Terms between 10 and 25 years with variable rates capped at 10.75% to 14.25%, and fixed rates capped at 12.75% to 15.75%.
-Rates are based on the current prime rate (currently 7.75%), although your lender may offer a lower rate.
+Terms last up to 10 years, or a maximum of 25 years depending on what is financed, with variable rates capped at 10.50% to 14.00%, and fixed rates capped at 12.50% to 15.50%.
+Rates are based on your loan size and the current prime rate, although your lender may offer a lower rate.

 While the SBA oversees the loan program, you must apply directly with an SBA-approved lender.
 It can often take between 30 to 90 days to receive an SBA loan since the lender and the SBA typically need to review your application.